What is art deco style?

 A.M.
 Cassandre

 The most important of these Art Deco artists was A.M.
 Cassandre.
-This classically trained Art Deco graphic artist brought Art Nouveau and Cubism inspirations together to create advertising that appealed to the common man.
+This classically trained graphic artist brought Art Nouveau and Cubism inspirations together to create advertising that appealed to the common man.
 His unforgettable style simplified the message both visually and textually.
-Cassandre sought to create works that could be read from fast-moving vehicles – an important consideration as transportation technology was rapidly improving.
+Cassandre sought to create works that could be read from fast-moving vehicles – an important consideration the rapidly improving transportation technology.

 He created eye-catching Art Deco travel posters for Le Nord Express and Normandie that glorified this technological advancement.
 Later, he produced magazine covers for Harper’s Bazaar and even Yves Saint Laurent’s iconic YSL logo.